 Exploration of the electronic packages was undertaken during the first half of 2004 and was revised during the month of September.
-For the evaluation, subscriptions taken out by the University of León were used, with the exception of Kluwer which was investigated through an open access route.
+For evaluation, the subscriptions taken out by the University of Leon were used, with the exception of Kluwer, which was investigated through an open access route.